paulstroet/bds_thesis/index.md

 ## Welcome
 My name is [Paul Stroet](https://paulstroet.netlify.app/) and currently I am writing my thesis under supervision of prof. [van de Wardt](http://www.marcvandewardt.com/) for the research master program [Business Data Science](https://businessdatascience.nl/home).
-On this page I post about the progress of my thesis.

 **Keywords**: Natural Language Processing, Web-scraping, Automated Content Analysis

 * * *

 ### General idea
 In a broad sense, I deploy advanced natural language processing (NLP) techniques to extract features from text data and consequently use these features in predictive modeling.
 This text data is web-scraped and in first instance concerns the parliamentary speeches from Belgium, but in a later stage I might expand on this with more countries.
 The choice for Belgium is made in consultation with prof. van de Wardt, as (1) this country has not yet been web-scraped (ie, not included in the [ParlSpeech V2 dataset](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/L4OAKN)) and therefore the dataset itself could serve as a valuable contribution to ParlSpeech, and (2) we have personality scores for the politicians in (among others) the Belgium parliament.
 Using this text data, I attempt to successfully predict the personality scores.
-The construction of my predictive model will folllow.
+On this project page I illustrate by means of examples how the web-scraping proecess took place.

 ### Data collection
 In this section, I illustrate briefly how I collect my data.
 First, I take one random document from the list of [284 plenary sessions](https://www.dekamer.be/kvvcr/showpage.cfm?section=/cricra&language=nl&cfm=dcricra.cfm?type=plen&cricra=CRI&count=all&legislat=54) held in the 54th parliamentary term, say [plenary session 111](https://www.dekamer.be/doc/PCRI/pdf/54/ip111.pdf), and consequently use this document to elaborate on the steps needed to make the data operational.